autocrypt/autocrypt/doc/level1.rst

 Recommendations for messages to multiple addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For level 1 agents, the Autocrypt recommendation for a message
+For level 1 MUAs, the Autocrypt recommendation for a message
 composed to multiple recipients is derived from the recommendations
 for each recipient individually: